huntergregal/mimipenguin/README.md

 * benichmt1 for identifying multiple authenticate users issue
 * ChaitanyaHaritash for identifying special char edge case issues
 * ImAWizardLizard for cleaning up the pattern matches with a for loop
+* coreb1t for python3 checks, arch support, other fixes